 Here’s an example of how simply Guardian’s Accident Insurance works

 When a covered employee's daughter has a collision while playing centerfield for her little league team, she's taken to the hospital in an ambulance and given an MRI to check for injuries.
 The MRI confirms a concussion and she stays the night in the hospital for observation.

-Here's the breakdown on what a Guardian Accident Insurance may cover.
-And since the child was injured while playing organized sports, payments are increased by 20% under our child organized sport benefit.
+Here's the breakdown on what Guardian Accident Insurance may cover.
+And since the child was injured while playing organized sports, payments are increased by up to 25%1 under our child organized sport benefit.
 We also cover baseline concussion studies, which are required by many youth sports leagues.